vechain/vevote/docs/index.md

 | Dawn\*      | 10,000       | 1.0×       | 1            |

-> ℹ️ Note: the voting units in the smart are scaled by 100 to avoid underflow when determining to total vote weight.
+> ℹ️ Note: the voting units in the smart contract are scaled by 100 to avoid underflow when determining total vote weight.

 ### ⚖️ When Is Voting Power Counted?